Scybin/scyboard/README.md

 # scyboard

 This is an early prototype that is in the design stage and has not been tested.
-This design is inspired by the Ferris Sweep, with an additional column and thumb cluster keys.
+This design is inspired by the Ferris Sweep with an additional column and thumb cluster keys.

 ![pcb_3d_render](https://github.com/user-attachments/assets/72f961f7-71c3-46f7-ac3f-4760dd06cf01)